nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_OBJECT_CREATE.md

 ## Black Hat Advanced Challenge: Hiring More Advisors

+> The learning objective of this black hat advanced challenge is to use prototypal inheritance with `Object.create()` to start understanding how, when you have many objects that share common properties and behaviors, inheritance reduces duplicating code.

 Use the power of prototypal inheritance and `Object.create()` to hire three more financial advisors.
 All properties and behaviors that are **common to all advisors** should be on the more general prototype for the individual advisors.

 1. All advisors will work for the same company